erjosito/whoami/README.md

 ### Lab 2.1: Azure Container Instances with Azure MySQL<a name="lab2.1"></a>

+What has been tested so far is valid not only for Azure SQL Database (based on Microsoft SQL Server technology), but to the open source offerings such as Azure SQL Database for MySQL as well.
 Let's start with creating a MySQL server and a database:

 ```shell
 # Create mysql server